 CHILD CUSTODY AND SUPPORT

-As a New York child custody attorney, I understand that in most cases, custody of children is one of the more contentious issues that couples must resolve.
-The courts in New York will always take the best interest of the child into consideration when making custody decisions and there are several ways the issue can be resolved.
-There are some basic questions that the court will address in making this determination including:
+As a New York child custody attorneys, we understand that in many cases, custody of children is one of the more contentious issues that couples must resolve.
+The courts in New York will always take the best interest of the child into consideration when making custody decisions.
+There are many ways the issue can be resolved.
+There are some basic questions that the court will address in making this determination, including:

 • Caregiver status – the court will look at who has been the primary provider of the child’s physical needs.